DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 How Does Fiber Internet Work?

-Fiber internet transmits data as pulses of light through strands of glass or plastic fibers, which can carry significantly more data over longer distances without degradation compared to traditional copper cables.
-A fiber-optic modem, or Optical Network Terminal (ONT), converts these light signals into electrical signals usable by computers and other devices.
+Fiber internet is an advanced wired connection that transmits data as pulses of light through flexible strands of glass or plastic fibers.
+This allows it to carry significantly more data over longer distances without degradation compared to traditional copper cables.
+A fiber-optic modem, or Optical Network Terminal (ONT), converts these light signals into electrical signals usable by your devices.

-Fiber-optic cables’ high capacity and speed enable incredibly fast internet connections, often reaching gigabit speeds.
-Because the data is transmitted as light, fiber internet is less susceptible to electromagnetic interference and can maintain consistent performance regardless of distance from the service provider, making it the most reliable and fastest type of internet connection available.
+Because the data is transmitted as light, fiber internet is less susceptible to electromagnetic interference and can maintain consistent performance regardless of distance from the service provider.
+Major providers like AT&T Fiber, Google Fiber, and Verizon Fios use this technology to deliver the most reliable and fastest type of internet connection available.

 DSL vs. Cable vs. Fiber Internet